iggnas/linux-configs/README.md

 vm.swappiness=180
 # Determines the tendency of the kernel to swap out memory pages.
-# Values range from 0 to 100: 0 means no swap and 100 means aggressive swapping.

 vm.vfs_cache_pressure=20
 # Controls the tendency of the kernel to reclaim the memory used for caching of directory and inode objects.